-4. Unit Exams - the chapters that make up each unit exam will be posted in your Canvas course.
+3. Unit Exams - the chapters that make up each unit exam will be posted in your Canvas course.
 Unit exams will be given throughout the semester and are worth 100 points each.

-Face to Face Students: Each exam will be given in class on the date set by the instructor.
+Each exam will be given in class on the date set by the instructor.
 The time limit of 55 minutes may require extra time or the test may be taken in parts.
 You need a pencil/pen and your calculator for each exam.
 Other testing aids may be provided by the instructor as appropriate.